myanesp/calibre-web-telegram/README.md

-## Script for uploading books to Calibre Web directly from Telegram
+## Script for uploading books to your Calibre Web docker container directly from Telegram

 This repository will give you the needed scripts to automatically upload books to Calibre-Web (Docker installation) when forwarding an ebook file to a Telegram bot.